ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-Additional fields are defined in [a registry TBD](#IANA).
+Additional fields are defined in the [Client Instance Fields Registry](#IANA-client-instance).

 The client instance MUST prove possession of any presented key by the `proof` mechanism
 associated with the key in the request.
-Proof types
+Key proofing methods
-are defined in [a registry TBD](#IANA) and an initial set of methods
+are defined in the [Key Proofing Methods Registry](#IANA-key-proof-methods) and an initial set of methods
 is described in {{binding-keys}}.

 If the same public key is sent by value on different access requests, the AS MUST